vespa-engine/blog/_posts/2023-06-28-announcing-vector-streaming-search.md

 some headroom for other in-memory data (say 10%), and about 35% headroom for working memory.
 This gives a grand total of 9.2 * 2 * 1.1 / 0.65 = 31Tb.

-If we use nodes with 128Gb memory that works out to 31Tb/128Gb = 242 nodes.
+If we use nodes with 128Gb memory that works out to 31Tb / 128Gb = 242 nodes.
 On AWS, we can use i4i.4xlarge nodes at a cost of about $33 per node per day, so our total cost becomes 242 * 33 = $8000 per day.

-Hefty, but at least we get a great solution right?
-Well, not really.
+**Hefty, but at least we get a great solution right?
+Well, not really.**

 The A in ANN stands for approximate - the results from an ANN index will be missing some documents, including likely some of the very best ones.
 That is often fine when working with global data,